KOTARO Hasegawa DOWNTOWN CUISINE

 Booking

-Booking difficulty is assessed as easy for this venue.
+Booking difficulty is assessed as easy.
 KOTARO Hasegawa DOWNTOWN CUISINE is a Michelin Plate restaurant in a neighbourhood that draws fewer walk-in tourists than central Tokyo dining districts, so securing a table is more direct than at comparable Michelin-starred French rooms in the city.
 For a weekend celebration dinner, booking one to two weeks ahead should be sufficient.
 Contact details are not currently published in our database; check the restaurant's presence on major Tokyo reservation platforms or visit in person during the day to enquire.

 Practical Details